 Practice & Background

 Ms. Reed handles a variety of complex civil litigation matters, including securities litigation in federal and state courts where she represents public companies, officers and directors in securities class actions, derivative lawsuits, M&A litigation, and adversary proceedings.
-Ms. Reed also represents companies and company insiders in investigations and enforcement actions by the SEC, the Financial Industry Regulatory Authority (FINRA), and the Commodity Futures Trading Commission (CFTC).
+She has defended allegations of accounting and financial fraud, insider trading, investment fund / advisor fraud, and FCPA violations.
+Ms. Reed also represents companies and company insiders in investigations and enforcement actions by the SEC, FINRA, and the CFTC.
+She works closely with D&O insurance carriers to keep them advised with respect to such matters.

-Ms. Reed’s practice additionally encompasses a range of other litigation matters, including privacy and cybersecurity, energy, breach of contract, business fraud and other business tort matters.
-Her practice includes counseling corporations about their corporate compliance programs and conducting privacy and cybersecurity program reviews, risk assessments, employee training, M&A due diligence, and policy/procedure development.
+Ms. Reed’s practice additionally encompasses a range of other litigation matters, including privacy and cybersecurity, energy, breach of contract, breach of fiduciary duty, business fraud and other business tort matters.
+Her practice includes counseling corporations from a litigation perspective about their corporate compliance programs, D&O insurance programs, privacy and cybersecurity risk assessments, and policy/procedure development.

 Ms. Reed received her B.A. with honors in economics and political science in 1999 and her J.D. summa cum laude in 2003 from Brigham Young University, where she was a member of the Order of the Coif and the executive editor of the BYU Law Review.